top of page

 Symposium

-PICARD '24 will be held in Honolulu
+PICARD '24 was held in Honolulu

 14 and 15 June, 2024